schwabe93/LocalSpeedcam/README.md

 - https://github.com/martoreto/aauto-sdk (The piece of code which made OEM apps for AA possible in the first place - Good Job!)
 - JSoup

+Additional features:

+- Unlock the phone during Android Auto - Please keep your eyes on the road at any time!
+- Add custom shortcut to launch other apps in background (e.g. other radar warner which is incompatible with AA)

 Add a new feed:

 - Create a new module in the org.openauto.localspeedcam.modules package